-- H: Height of the tree, i.e. the maximum number of logical hops from the deepest router to the root.
-A tree with only a root has a height of zero. - N^{MAX}{end_node}: Maximum number of end-nodes that can be associated to a router. - N^{MAX}router: Maximum number of child routers that can be associated to a parent router.
+- H: Height of the tree, i.e. the maximum number of logical hops for a message from the deepest router to reach the root (including the root as a final hop).
+A tree with only a root has a height of zero. - N^{MAX}{end_node}: Maximum number of end-nodes that can be associated to a router and have been allocated resource guarantees (e.g. time slots or bandwidth). - N^{MAX}{router}: Maximum number of child routers that can be associated to a parent router and have been allocated resource guarantees (e.g. time slots or bandwidth).